camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/management-api.md

 <TabItem value="disable">

-To disable an exporter, send the following request to the gateway's management API.
+To disable an exporter, send the following request to the gateway's management API:

 ```
 POST actuator/exporters/{exporterId}/disable